Azure/azure-sdk-for-go/README.md

 You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/mgmt/go.html)

+> [!NOTE]
-> NOTE: If you need to ensure your code is ready for production use one of the stable, non-beta modules.
+> If you need to ensure your code is ready for production use one of the stable, non-beta modules.
 Also, if you are experiencing authentication issues with the management modules after upgrading certain packages, it's possible that you upgraded to the new versions of SDK without changing the authentication code.
 Please refer to the migration guide for proper instructions.

 * [Quickstart tutorial for new releases](https://aka.ms/azsdk/go/mgmt).
 Documentation is also available at each readme file of the individual module (Example: [Readme for Compute Module](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/resourcemanager/compute/armcompute))